13.1 Graduate Regulations

-In addition to the program specific program requirements as given in sections 13.3, 13.4, and 13.5, students earning any graduate degree have to successfully complete the Graduate Ethics Training Course FGS 600 by the applicable deadline for application for graduation, see Academic Schedule, section 2.0.
+In addition to the program specific program requirements as given in sections 13.3, 13.4, and 13.5, students earning any graduate degree in all graduate programs [Approved by the Faculty Council of the Faculty of Graduate Studies on October 19, 2018] have to successfully complete the Graduate Ethics Training Course FGS 600 by the applicable deadline for application for graduation, see Academic Schedule, section 2.0.
 Normally, students complete this course in their first term.

 13.1.5 Graduation Requirements

 There are three conferral dates each year, normally held in September, January, and May.
 For further information, see Graduation, section 9.7.